11:30 a.m.-3 p.m.

-All Forum attendees will gather for our welcome program and celebration of the work everyone across the country is doing to advance our mission.
-The Roll Call of the States will follow the welcome, and will highlight state policy accomplishments from the last year.
+Gather for our welcome program to celebrate the exciting progress being made across the country.
+The Roll Call of the States will showcase the state policy accomplishments from the last year.

-During this interactive session, you'll learn the latest tactics on how to advance the Association's federal priorities with Congress both in Washington, DC and at home.
-We'll teach you how to spread awareness about Alzheimer's advocacy, in your own community so we can grow our presence around the country.
+During this session, you'll learn the latest tactics on how to advance the Association's federal priorities with Congress both in Washington, D.C. and at home.
+We'll teach you how to have an effective meeting on Capitol Hill and how to do the same back home with elected leaders in your own community.

 In the most successful Capitol Hill meetings, everyone knows their role and is ready to jump in with the right contribution at the right time.
-That takes planning, and that’s exactly what this session will teach you.
+That takes planning and preparation, and that’s exactly what we'll do in our caucus meetings.
 Gather together with others from your state to review tactics, receive your "leave behind" kits and coordinate your efforts.
-Association staff will be on hand to assist and answer questions.
+Staff will be on hand to assist and answer questions.

 It’s time for your voice to be heard in Congress!
 Buses will begin departing from the hotel at 8 a.m. for Capitol Hill.
 Shuttle service will run between the hotel and Capitol Hill until 5 p.m.
 This is your moment to put everything you’ve learned over the last two days into practice.

 March 22-24, 2020

 Washington Marriott Wardman Park